avan-pra/arpmess/README.md

 # arpmess
-Modify the default gateway harware address in arp table of other hosts in your network (thus denying them internet access) by performing an arp spoof attack.
+Modify the default gateway harware address in arp table of other hosts in your network by performing an arp spoof attack.

 This tool was greatly inspired by [kickthemout](https://github.com/k4m4/kickthemout) from k4m4